- National Professional Organisation Website: Chartered Professional Accountants Canada (CPA Canada)

 Deloitte (Canada) maintains the following sites in relation to IFRS:

-- Main Deloitte Canada IFRS site.
-This site contains recent IFRS-related news, resources, learning tools, hot topics, links and other useful information on the introduction of IFRS in Canada.
-Click for access to the site in English or French
+- IAS Plus, Centre for Financial Reporting — This site contains recent accounting and securities related news, resources, learning tools, hot topics, links and other useful information for each of the accounting frameworks in Canada.
+Click for access to the site in English or French.